Taweilo/red_wine_quality_classification/README.md

 ## 5. Evaluation
  <img src="https://github.com/Taweilo/Red_Wine_Quality_Classification_Model/blob/main/image/evaluation2.jpg" width="600" >
+From the summary table, we can observe that AUC is not necessary to associate with high profits.
+* SVC has a low AUC score but yields the highest profits.
+However, AdaBoost has the highest AUC score but yields the lowest profits.
+*

 ## 6. Business Value
 From the below graph, we can easily compare the business value between the ml model (RF classifier) and the non-ml model: by considering the relationship between the true positive rate and expected profits on the two models.